Orlov Most Metro Station

 Orlov Most (Орлов мост) is a Sofia Metro station on M3 line.
 It was opened on 26 August 2020 as part of the inaugural section of the line, from Hadzhi Dimitar to Krasno Selo.
 The station is located between Teatralna and St. Patriarch Evtimiy.
 Transfer to SU St. Kliment Ohridski on M1 line is available.

 Location

 The station is located near Eagles' Bridge (Orlov Most), Borisova gradina, Sofia University, and the Monument to the Soviet Army.
+It serves the Vasil Levski National Stadium and New CSKA Sofia Stadium.

 Transfers

 The station is connected with SU St. Kliment Ohridski Metro Station and interchanges with M1 line trains are possible.